800-876 Granville St rezoning application

 Given the size of this project, what is the level of confidence that tenants can be found to fill all this retail, restaurant, and office space?
 With the impending Nordstrom space opening up, and the failure to attract tenants to the smaller proposed office building behind this project, I am concerned about the viability of such an ambitious project.
 I love the idea, but not sure there's a solid business case for it.

-Darbygb asked 12 months ago
+Darbygb asked over 1 year ago

 Thank you for your questions and concerns, they will be considered in the review of the application.
 Regarding the confidence that tenants can be found for the retail, restaurant and office space the applicant team has provided the following response: